OctoPrint/octoprint.org/content/blog/2026-08-24-new-release-candidate-2.0.0rc5/index.md

 layout: post-rc
 title: "New release candidate: 2.0.0rc5"
 date: 2026-08-24 13:15:00 +0200
+modified: 2026-09-09 13:15:00 +0200
 summary: The fifth release candidate for the upcoming 2.0.0 release with some more fixes of regressions and some long standing bugs.

-#card: /assets/img/blog/2026-08/2026-08-24-octoprint-2.0.0rc5-card.png
-#featuredimage: /assets/img/blog/2026-08/2026-08-24-octoprint-2.0.0rc5-card.png
-#poster: /assets/img/blog/2026-08/2026-08-24-octoprint-2.0.0rc5-poster.png

-params:
+tags:
+- release

+card: card.png
+featuredimage: card.png
+poster: poster.png

 author: foosel

-  releasecandidate:
 release: 2.0.0rc5
 channel: Release Candidates
 feedback: 5448

 contributors:
   - jacopotediosi
   - sanjay900

 first_time_contributors:
   - sanjay900

 closer_look:
   - Proper behaviour when using the included web interface as well as any third party clients at your disposal.
   - Printing via serial connection.
   - Managing files on your printers storage via a serial connection.
   - Blocklisted serial ports and/or baud rates are properly migrated to the serial connector (one per line, not comma-separated).
   - |
     **If your printer's disconnected state happens to be "after error", please report back on which connector you used and what the reported error is.**
   - "If you have a Klipper/Moonraker based printer available: can you use it through OctoPrint when you install the [Moonraker Connector](https://github.com/OctoPrint/OctoPrint-MoonrakerConnector) (work in progress)?"
   - "If you have a Bambu based printer available: can you use it through OctoPrint when you install the [Bambu Connector](https://github.com/OctoPrint/OctoPrint-BambuConnector) (work in progress)?"
 ---

 The fifth release candidate for the upcoming 2.0.0 release with some more fixes of regressions and some long standing newly discovered bugs: